blacklightpy/vaultofknowledge/🗃️ Unorganized/General Notes/Science of Hadith.md

 # Part 1
 # Part 2

-_“People who reject Hadeeth are those who lack knowledge in Hadeeth”_ _“If Allaah have not blessed this ummmah with any science except Usool al Hadeeth, then this will be sufficient as a proof for Islaam”_
+_"People who reject Hadeeth are those who lack knowledge in Hadeeth"_ _"If Allaah have not blessed this ummmah with any science except Usool al Hadeeth, then this will be sufficient as a proof for Islaam"_

 Subhanallaah, these are some of the amazing quotes regarding study of Usool al Hadeeth.
 Usool al Hadeeth, without a doubt, is a science came to protect this deen.
-After all they say “No one’s life history has been protected like that of the Prophet (sallalahualayhi wasallaam)” Alhamdulillaah, the credit goes again to Usool al Hadeeth.
+After all they say "No one’s life history has been protected like that of the Prophet (sallalahualayhi wasallaam)" Alhamdulillaah, the credit goes again to Usool al Hadeeth.

 In studying this noble science with [KIU](http://www.kiu.org/website), I made some notes taking from the classes of Shaykh Shafiq Flynn (Hafidhahullaah).
 I am posting here in two parts.

-# Chapter 10: Ilm Jarh wa ta’deel (Criticism and Praise)
+## Chapter 10: Ilm Jarh wa ta’deel (Criticism and Praise)
-“Isnaad is pivotal part of Hadeeth and its discussion comprises every parts of Hadeeth”
+"Isnaad is pivotal part of Hadeeth and its discussion comprises every parts of Hadeeth"

-A. Definition of Jarh wa ta’deel
+A. Definition of **Jarh wa ta’deel**
 	a.
 Jarh means criticism of narrators
 	b.
 Ta’deel means validation/praise
 	c.
 Jarh wa ta’deel is the science that tests narrators of Isnaad in terms of Adaalah and Dabt

 B. Authority from which Science extends
 	a.
-Qur’aan 49:6 – Jarh
+Qur’aan 49:6 – **Jarh** (Criticism)
 	b.
 Qur’aan 9:100 – Ta’deel (Validation)

 C. Classification Schemes overview:
 	a.
 Organization structure which presents various level of Ta’deel and Jarh in terms of strength and weakness
 	b.
 Various schemes were developed by Scholars
 	c.
 First to identify was Imam Ibn Abi Hatim ar Razi

 D. Imam Ibn Abi Hatim ar Razi’s Scheme
 	a.
 Level 1: Sahabaah
 		i.
 Level that needs no test and all are just and accurate